-Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the Company and Group financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the Company and Group financial statements section of our report.

-Our firm has also provided other assurance services and agreed upon procedures engagements to the Company and Group.
-Subject to certain restrictions, partners and employees of our firm may also deal with the Company and Group on normal terms within the ordinary course of trading activities of the business of the Company and Group.
+Our firm has also provided assurance on regulatory returns, agreed upon procedures engagements and other assurance services to the Company and Group.
+Subject to certain restrictions, partners and employees of our firm may also deal with the Company and Group on normal terms within the ordinary course of trading activities of the Company and Group.
 These matters have not impaired our independence as auditor of the Company and Group.
-The firm has no other relationship with, or interest in, the Company or Group.
+The firm has no other relationship with, or interest in, the Company and Group.

-Emphasis of Matter
+Emphasis of matter

-We draw attention to Notes 8 and 9 of the Company and Group financial statements, which describe the significant uncertainties that exist in measuring the gross outstanding claims liabilities and associated reinsurance recoveries arising from the Canterbury and Kaikoura earthquakes.
+We draw attention to Notes 8 and 9 of the Company and Group financial statements, which describe the significant uncertainties that exist in measuring the Gross Outstanding Claims Liabilities and associated Reinsurance Recoveries from the Canterbury and Kaikoura earthquakes.
 Our opinion is not modified in respect of this matter.